Kathleen-elaine/Neural-Network-Drug-Classification/README.md

 This project implements a Neural Network algorithm to classify drug types based on features such as age, blood pressure, and cholesterol levels.
 The model is evaluated against a Logistic Regression model for precision, recall, F1-score, and accuracy.

 # Getting Started
 These instructions will help you set up the project on your local machine for development and testing purposes.
-See the Deployment section for notes on deploying the project on a live system.
+Make sure you download the drugdatset provided and save it in your folder.

  # Prerequisites
 Python 3.7+